kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

     first.last@kili-technology.com

-The `jsonResponse` dict key is not accessible anymore:
+In a parsed label, the `jsonResponse` dict key is not accessible anymore, since it is parsed and transformed into a `.jobs` object:

 ```python